 For the purpose, Section 16 of the Income Tax Act, 1961 has been amended vide Section 3 of the Finance Act 2019, as under:

-In section 16 of the Income-tax Act, 1961 (hereafter in this Chapter referred to as the Income-tax Act), in clause (ia) [as inserted by section 7 of the Finance Act, 2018], for the words “forty thousand”, the words “fifty thousand” shall be substituted with effect from the 1st day of April, 2020.
+“In section 16 of the Income-tax Act, 1961 (hereafter in this Chapter referred to as the Income-tax Act), in clause (ia) [as inserted by section 7 of the Finance Act, 2018], for the words “forty thousand”, the words “fifty thousand” shall be substituted with effect from 01/04/2020.”

-Earlier, the Budget 2018 proposals introduced a relief for Salaried/ Pensioner Individuals by way of Standard Deduction of Rs.
-40,000, in lieu of exemptions for transport allowance and medical reimbursements, except in the case of differently abled persons for whom Transport Allowance rates have been enhanced.
-Further, benefit of exemption for other medical reimbursement in the case of hospitalisation, etc., for all employees have been retained to continue.
+Earlier, the Finance Act 2018 has introduced Standard Deduction of Rs.
+40,000, in lieu of exemptions for transport allowance and medical reimbursements, as a relief for Salaried/ Pensioner Individuals, except in the case of differently abled persons for whom Transport Allowance rates have been enhanced.
+Further, benefit of exemption for other medical reimbursement in the case of hospitalization, etc., for all employees have been retained to continue.

 For the purpose Section 16 of the Income Tax Act, 1961 has been amended vide Section 7 of the Finance Act 2018, applicable from FY 2018-19/ AY 2019-20, as under:

 “In section 16 of the Income-tax Act, after clause (i) [as omitted by section 6 of the Finance Act, 2005], the following clause shall be inserted with effect from 01/04/2019, namely:–

 (ia) a deduction of forty thousand rupees or the amount of the salary, whichever is less;”